jeju5/management/cs/tools/docker-and-kubernetes/docker-and-kubernates.md

     ```
   * exec allows you to execute additional commands inside the container.
     * docker exec {container-id} {command you want to execute inside the container you specified}
-    * -it = -i -t
+    * -it = --interactive + --pseudo-TTY
-    * -i: attach my terminal to the STDIN of the container you exec (stuff we typed goes to the STDIN of redis-cli in this
+    * -i: attach terminal STDIN of local to STDIN of container
-    case)
-    * -t: format the output text coming from the exec commmand
+    * -t: format the whole thing using pseudotty(pseudo terminal)
     ```
     (assume 06c404248d22 is the container-id of docker redis) docker exec 06c404248d22 redis-cli